 - If workers need to travel between worksites, maintain physical distance in vehicles wherever possible.
 Consider separate vehicles if possible.
 Larger vehicles may be able to accommodate physical distancing by using a seat configuration that maximizes distance between people.

-- Consider installing barriers, such as Plexiglass, where physical distancing cannot be maintained and a person is interacting with individuals outside of their cohort, including iterant workers working across cohorts.
+- Consider installing barriers, such as plexiglass, where physical distancing cannot be maintained and a person is interacting with individuals outside of their cohort/learning group, including iterant workers working across cohorts/learning groups.
 Examples may include the front reception desk where visitors check in and in the cafeteria where food is distributed.

 - Develop policies around when workers should practice hand hygiene.
 This should include, at minimum:

 - When they arrive at school

 - Before and after any breaks (e.g., recess and lunch)

 - Before and after handling food or assisting students with eating

 - Before and after giving medication to a student or self